mstilkerich/rcmcarddav/doc/INSTALL.md

   - The plugins are searched for in `/var/lib/roundcube/plugins`, some pre-installed plugins are actually stored with the static part and symlinked from the `plugins` directory.

-The easiest way to install the RCMCardDAV plugin in this constellation is to install from tarball using the corresponding [instructions](#Installation-from-release-tarball) above.
+The easiest way to install the RCMCardDAV plugin in this situation is to install from tarball using the corresponding [instructions](#Installation-from-release-tarball) above.
 The example code already contains the correct paths for Debian/Ubuntu.